ryantd42/NY-Legislative-Git/2023/S1013A-2023/bill.md

   ___________

  Introduced  by Sens.
-COONEY, GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+COONEY, GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Codes  --  recom- mitted  to  the  Committee  on Codes in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to amend the criminal procedure law, in relation to designating as peace officers certain employees of  the  Monroe  county  sheriff's office  serving  as  court  security  deputies  at Monroe county court facilities

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 2.10 of the criminal procedure law  is  amended  by adding a new subdivision 86 to read as follows:
+Section  2.10 of the criminal procedure law is amended by adding a new subdivision 87 to read as follows:
-  86. PERSONS EMPLOYED BY THE MONROE COUNTY SHERIFF'S OFFICE SERVING AS COURT SECURITY DEPUTIES AT MONROE  COUNTY  COURT  FACILITIES;  PROVIDED, HOWEVER,  THAT  NOTHING IN THIS SUBDIVISION SHALL BE DEEMED TO AUTHORIZE SUCH OFFICER TO CARRY, POSSESS, REPAIR OR DISPOSE OF  A  FIREARM  UNLESS THE  APPROPRIATE  LICENSE  THEREFOR  HAS BEEN ISSUED PURSUANT TO SECTION 400.00 OF THE PENAL LAW.
+  87. PERSONS EMPLOYED BY THE MONROE COUNTY SHERIFF'S OFFICE SERVING  AS COURT  SECURITY  DEPUTIES  AT  MONROE COUNTY COURT FACILITIES; PROVIDED, HOWEVER, THAT NOTHING IN THIS SUBDIVISION SHALL BE DEEMED  TO  AUTHORIZE SUCH  OFFICER  TO  CARRY, POSSESS, REPAIR OR DISPOSE OF A FIREARM UNLESS THE APPROPRIATE LICENSE THEREFOR HAS BEEN  ISSUED  PURSUANT  TO  SECTION 400.00 OF THE PENAL LAW.
   §  2.
 This  act shall take effect on the thirtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01790-01-3
+  LBD01790-03-4